OpenTurbineCoDe/OpenTurbineCoDe/README.md

 ```
 where you can select only what you need from the list in the brackets.
 This should at least ensure that the python dependencies are installed.

+Detailed installation instructions for OpenTurbineCoDe and its dependent programs can be found at documentation/OTCD_installation_instructions.docx
 <!-- ------------------------------------------------------------------------------ -->

 ## Quick start guide